urbit/urbit.org-reloaded/content/using/id/guide-to-breaches.md

 Help channel in the Urbit Community group `~bitbet-bolbel/urbit-community`, or, failing that, in the `#ship-starting-support` channel in our [Discord server](https://discord.gg/n9xhMdz) to see if there is another option.
+Connectivity issues are typically related to a bug, and you may be able to help us fix it by emailing us at `support@urbit.org`.

+There are two separate sequences of actions you need to take in order to breach.
-There are two types of breaches - one where your Ethereum ownership address remains the same, and one where you are switching to a new Ethereum ownership address.
+One flow is for when you wish to keep Ethereum ownership address of the ship the same, and the other is for when you are transferring the ship to a new Ethereum ownership address.
 We make the emphasis about the Ethereum _ownership_ address as changing your [proxies](@/docs/glossary/proxies.md) does not require a breach.

-If you will be keeping the same Ethereum ownership address and would like to perform a breach, follow the steps below.
+If you will be keeping your ship at the same Ethereum ownership address and would like to perform a breach, follow the steps below.

 - Go to [bridge.urbit.org](https://bridge.urbit.org) and log into your identity.
 - Click on `OS: Urbit OS Settings` at the bottom, then click `Reset Networking Keys`.